-The Board of Trustees of San Mateo-Foster City School District ("District") proposes this Measure, which would authorize the District to issue bonds in a principal amount not to exceed \$409 million.
+The Board of Trustees of the Hillsborough City School District ("District") proposes this Measure, which would authorize the District to issue bonds in a principal amount not to exceed \$140 million.
 The bonds will have an interest rate not exceeding the legal maximum and will be repaid within the time permitted by law.
-The Tax Rate Statement printed in this pamphlet contains the District's best estimates of tax rates required to service the bond debt during the life of the bonds, which is anticipated to last until June 2053.
+The Tax Rate Statement printed in this pamphlet contains the District's best estimates of tax rates required to service the bond debt during the life of the bonds, which is anticipated to last until June 2057.
 The District's best estimate of the average annual tax rate levy to fund this bond is \$30 per \$100,000 (\$0.03/\$100) of assessed valuation.
-Thus, for example, a property assessed at \$800,000 would likely have an annual tax obligation of \$240 under this Measure.
-The District estimates that the total amount repayable during the life of the bond, including principal and interest, will be approximately \$847 million.
-[145]
+The District estimates that the total amount repayable during the life of the bond, including principal and interest, will be approximately \$277 million.
+[127]